RasaHQ/rasa/.github/templates/README.md

 The template returns a comment message which is used as a help description in a PR.
 The template reads the `.github/configs/mr-test-example.yaml` file and include it as example content.

+The help message is triggered by adding `status:model-regression-tests` label.
+Comment with a help message is added if a PR doesn't contain a comment with a configuration for the model regression tests.
 #### How to run locally

 ```